xmlongan/ajdmom/docs/source/index.rst

 ``ajdmom`` (AJD **mom**\ ents)
 *Release* v1.0

-**AJDmom** is a Python Package for auto-deriving moment and covariance formulas of some :abbr:`AJD(Affine Jump Diffusion)` processes, such as the well-known Heston :abbr:`SV(Stochastic Volatility)` model and its AJD extensions.
+**AJDmom** is a Python Package for auto-deriving the moment and covariance formulas for some :abbr:`AJD(Affine Jump Diffusion)` processes, such as the well-known Heston :abbr:`SV(Stochastic Volatility)` model and its AJD extensions.

 The User Guide